-If you’re looking to sell your house or investment property in Phoenix without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in Tennessee and Georgia without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
-In certain situations, Arizona brokers and real estate agents can be very useful and earn their commission.
+In certain situations, TN and GA brokers and real estate agents can be very useful and earn their commission.
 Not always.

-How Do I Sell My House Without An Agent in Phoenix?
+How Do I Sell My House Without An Agent in Tennessee and Georgia?

-There are a few ways to avoid paying high commissions in your Arizona sale.
+There are a few ways to avoid paying high commissions in your TN and GA sale.

 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in Phoenix, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Tennessee and Georgia, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?